-The two were silent as Tony came out with two slices of steaming pizza for Da’Quarius.
+The two were silent as Tony came out with two slices of steaming pizza on a paper plate for Da’Quarius.
 “Bon appetit, kid,” he said.
 “Shout if you need something while your keeping the only other guy that can fill orders from cooking.
 Please.
 I’d appreciate it.”

 “Oh!”
-Paulie shouted, turning towards Tony’s back.
+Paulie shouted, turning toward Tony’s back.
 “Don’t forget whose name is on the sign!
-Maybe you think you’re at one of the eleven pizza places in New Haven called ‘Tony’s’!”
+Maybe you think you’re at one of the eleven pizza places in New Haven called ‘Tony’s’, you friggin’ stunad!”

 “Quit your belly achin’!”
 Tony called from the kitchen.
 “I’m just winding you up.
 It’s Thursday afternoon!
 You see a line goin’ out the door?”

 “Friggin’ stunad,” Paulie said, rubbing his hands down his cheeks.

 DaQuarius laughed through a mouthful of pizza.
 “Can I axe you somethin’ else?”
 Da’Quarius after he swallowed.

 “Fine,” Da’Quarius said with a sigh.
 “Can I ask you somethin’?”